-In [6] and [7], Niculescu and Nath described basic features of TBR along with a Local Positioning System (LPS).
-Since it has a greedy forwarding mechanism, TBR needs support for positioning of wireless nodes.
-For the positioning problem of TBR, various positioning systems such as GPS [9] can be used.
-However, GPS requires high power availability which violates conditions of low-power ad-hoc networks.
-As a solution to this, Nath and Niculescu proposed LPS can be used to enable TBR's implementation at low-power nodes without GPS support.
+In [7], Niculescu and Nath described basic features of TBR along with a Local Positioning System (LPS) which motivates TBR's implementation.
+Since it has a greedy forwarding mechanism, TBR needs support for positioning of wireless network nodes.
+Since GPS [9] is an already deployed positioning system, positioning is not a major issue for TBR.
+Also, for consideration of nodes unable to support GPS, Niculescu and Nath developed a positioning protocol LPS which enables positioning of non-GPS nodes with local information.
 So, in this paper, we assumed that the nodes have a knowledge of their positions with respect to a mutually known coordinate system.
-This assumption is reasonable as the use of GPS as well as other positioning tools are becoming more popular [10], [11], [12], [13], [14], [15].
+This assumption is reasonable as the use of GPS as well as other positioning ing tools are becoming more popular [10], [11], [12], [13], [14], [15], [16], [17].